Cable |

 Example: A DVD player to an HDTV.

 Transmits and protects copyrighted digital video and audio at speeds up to 10.2GB/second, with a refresh rate fast enough for 1080p and 3D video.
+However, HDMI 1.3 will display 3D content in 1080i and 1.4 will display 3D in full 1080p.

 Example: A 3D Blu-ray player to a 3D-capable HDTV.